Preface content

 The Houghton Facility

-This facility maintains the disease-free status of the birds for use in animal experiments to study viral disease important to the welfare of chickens and ultimately to ensure security of food supply for the UK.
+This facility maintains the disease-free status of the birds for use in animal experiments to study viral diseases that affect the welfare of chickens and food security in the UK.
+The SPF eggs (tissues / cells) from hatched SPF chickens and birds are used by Pirbright's avian scientists in researching pathogens detrimental to poultry health and industry.

 Specialist equipment